 Google Analytics is just as useful in healthcare as it is in any other industry.
 However, the degree to which the information proves useful depends on how well hospital and clinic administrators interpret the data that Google Analytics provides and make business decisions because of it.
 According to Healthcare IT News, that means understanding and acting on the information they discover from Google Analytics rather than getting weighed down only in facts.
 More times than not, we find Google Analytics installations are fragmented or incomplete, and in a few cases, unreliable.
-Below, we list four common areas we find Google Analytics implementations broken.
+As a Google Certified digital marketing agency, we had our experts list four common areas we find Google Analytics implementations broken.

 One reason your hospital or clinic may not receive the most reliable data from Google Analytics is that the person who set it up did not do so with the correct filters and views.
 This is essential because it tells you where your online visitors come from, their demographic information, the type of information they view while on your website, and the time spent on your website.
 Without the proper filters in place, you may be include traffic sources that behave very differently than your prospective patients.
 This paints a much different picture of how your target users are interacting with the website.